kivancyuksel/kivancyuksel.github.io/my_collections/_toolbox/2020-03-21-mean-variance-std.md

 Considering there are many more possible height values, you think this is a pretty good probability, and make your final guess with 172cm.

-Congrulations!
+Congratulations!
 You won the katana!

 <div class="text-center">
     <img src="{{site.url}}/assets/img/toolbox/mean_variance/you_won.png" class="img-fluid" alt="you won the katana">